 - Assurance Vie providers offer the choice of a wide range of funds to clients.
 These include the traditional asset classes of equities & bonds and guaranteed protected capital funds.

 The rules outlined below are based on the Loi de Finances 2018 (published on 27th September 2017)

 It is important to note that every time a withdrawal is made, the growth of the overall wrapper is calculated.
 Each withdrawal is considered part capital and gain, using the same overall growth factor.
 Ultimately, the ‘gain element’ of the withdrawal is subject to tax and not the whole withdrawal itself.

 The tax treatment of French life insurance products is as follows:

 Tax payable on withdrawals may be deducted at source by the insurer before any pay-out or declared as again in your annual income tax return.

 If you opt for deduction at source, the following Assurance Vie tax rates are levied on any gains:

 Assurance Vie taxation rates on existing policies with premiums paid up to the 26th of September 2017

-The old system of withholding tax rates: Prélèvement Forfaitaire Libératoire (PFL) plus social charges (pre 27th September 2017) will be maintained.
+The old withholding tax rate system, Prélèvement Forfaitaire Libératoire (PFL) plus social charges (pre-27th September 2017), will be maintained.